Marcus Ball

-Marcus Ball (born July 21, 1987) is a professional Canadian football linebacker who is currently a free agent.
-Ball went undrafted in the 2012 NFL Draft but signed with the Toronto Argonauts of the CFL.
-Ball attended Stephenson High School in Stone Mountain, Georgia, where he was voted Class 5A defensive player of the year.
-He played college football at Florida State, Pearl River Community College, and Memphis.
-Ball has also been a member of the New Orleans Saints, Carolina Panthers, Jacksonville Jaguars, San Francisco 49ers, and Calgary Stampeders.
+Marcus Ball (born July 21, 1987) is an American former professional football linebacker.
+He played college football for the Florida State Seminoles, Pearl River Wildcats, and Memphis Tigers.
+Ball went unselected in the 2012 NFL draft but signed with the Toronto Argonauts of the Canadian Football League (CFL).
+Ball was also a member of the Calgary Stampeders of the CFL and the New Orleans Saints, Carolina Panthers, Jacksonville Jaguars, and San Francisco 49ers of the National Football League (NFL).

 Professional career

-Toronto Argonauts
+Toronto Argonauts (first stint)

-After going undrafted in the 2012 NFL Draft Ball signed with Toronto Argonauts (CFL) on September 10, 2012. the In two seasons with the Toronto Argonauts (CFL), Ball had 142 tackles, 7 sacks, 3 fumble recoveries, and 4 interceptions (with 2 touchdown returns).
+After going undrafted in the 2012 NFL draft Ball signed with Toronto Argonauts (CFL) on September 10, 2012. the In two seasons with the Toronto Argonauts (CFL), Ball had 142 tackles, seven sacks, three fumble recoveries, and four interceptions (with two touchdown returns).
 He was a key contributor to the defensive unit that helped the Argos to win the 100th Grey Cup at home in Toronto.
 On February 17, 2014, Ball was released by the Argonauts to pursue NFL opportunities.